Abduliokhanio/random_sinatra_project02/README.md

  |X|  4)Use at least one has_many relationship on a User model and one belongs_to relationship on another model.

- | |  5)Must have user accounts - users must be able to sign up, sign in, and sign out.
+ |X|  5)Must have user accounts - users must be able to sign up, sign in, and sign out.

  | |  6)Validate uniqueness of user login attribute (username or email).

- | |  7)Once logged in, a user must have the ability to create, read, update and destroy the resource that belongs_to user.
+ |X|  7)Once logged in, a user must have the ability to create, read, update and destroy the resource that belongs_to user.

- | |  8)Ensure that users can edit and delete only their own resources - not resources created by other users.
+ |X|  8)Ensure that users can edit and delete only their own resources - not resources created by other users.

  | |  9)Validate user input so bad data cannot be persisted to the database.